stephbuon/democracy-lab/README.md

 Most pipelines have accompanying **api_pull** code for pulling relevant data from the Box API.
 Pulled data will be stored in the corresponding __data__ folders.
 Data folders are included in the __.gitignore__, as data should be stored on Box.

-If the pipeline does not have accompanying **api_pull** code, data on Box can be accessed by:
+If the pipeline does not have accompanying **api_pull** code, data on Box can be accessed by three different ways:

 - manually downloading files from Box;
 - setting up [BoxSync](https://support.box.com/hc/en-us/articles/360043697194-Installing-Box-Sync), a client that enables users to mirror cloud files on a local computer;